tymedina100/patch-files/van-29-release-readiness-checklist.md

 # VAN-29 Release Readiness Checklist

-Status: **Release path NOT APPROVED — do not ship until the blockers below are verified or closed.**
+Status: **Release path NOT APPROVED — do not ship until the blockers below are verified or closed, or each remaining blocker is tracked in a separate Linear issue with an actual issue ID/link.**

 ## Acceptance criteria check